BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/rpsRandom/instructions.md

 // Display one message on the canvas with a color based on who is speaking.
 // It can show the user's move, the bot's move, or the result of a round. function displayMessage(username, textString){
+  // Check if the vertical text position is too low on the canvas if(textY > ???){ // TODO
+    // Call the reset messages function to clear the canvas and reset text position ???; // TODO
+  }

   // Check if the username equals "User" if(???) { // TODO
     // Set the fill color for the user's message